canonical/k8s-snap/docs/src/snap/howto/networking/dualstack.md

-- **/108 is the maximum size for the Service CIDR** Using a smaller value than `/108` for service CIDRs may cause issues like failure to initialize the IPv6 allocator.
+- **/108 is the maximum size for the Service CIDR** Using a smaller value than `/108` for service CIDRs may cause issues like failure to initialise the IPv6 allocator.
 This is due to the CIDR size being too large for Kubernetes to handle efficiently.

 See upstream reference: [kube-apiserver validation][kube-apiserver-test]